 Sometimes they need assistance at night or just feel safer knowing someone is there ready to help in an emergency.
 Live In care is just like it sounds.
 A caregiver is provided a private room and board by the client, and lives in the home with the client on the days they work.
 They sleep at night, and are available to help as needed.
 Generally, a Live-In caregiver should be able to get at least 5 hours of uninterrupted sleep, and works 8 hours intermittently throughout the day, taking breaks as they require.
 Recent California and federal legislation have virtually eliminated the “Live-In” caregiver category.
 However, a single caregiver may provide up to 24 hours of care coverage by working a 24 hour, or even a 16 hour shift in some cases.
 Usually, agencies provide two caregivers working alternating 12 hour shifts, or three caregivers to work in 8 hour shifts.

 That’s no problem.
-Our agency has no required minimum number of hours or days per week.
-Caregivers may work for as few as 2 hours per visit up to 24 hours.
+Our agency has a required minimum number of 4 hours per visit, but no minimum hours per week.
+Caregivers may work for as few as 4 hours per visit up to 24 hours.
 Once a caregiver is referred, you and the caregiver may establish a schedule that best meets your needs.

 Our goal is to establish long term, highly compatible care relationships between clients, their families and their caregivers.
 A key ingredient to developing a successful caregiving relationship is consistency.
 Once we provide a caregiver she/he is your caregiver and only you or the caregiver may terminate the relationship.
 Of course, if a caregiver is ill or otherwise unable to provide services, we are happy to arrange a temporary or permanent replacement.